pearsonca/scala-commsim/index.md

 sort of properties that concern the physical sciences - temperatures, chemical concentrations, sizes, masses, *et cetera*.
 Hence, the largely equation-based formal representation remains quite powerful.

-However, given the extreme heterogeneity in kinds for most social science questions, we contend that adopting the equation-based formalism to model those problems is fundamentally flawed.
-Yes, there are important numerical measurements.
-Yes, quantitative statistical analysis of the models is still important.
-But we should accept that many social science models are most naturally expressed with the tools of mathematical logic, which are today most practically implemented in general purpose programming languages.
-While the physical and natural sciences have a successful history with numerical models, and certainly a tradition of model selection worth consideration, the best source of practical model insight looks more like the videogame industry than physicists working on statistical mechanics.

 The more application-oriented reader might at this point note though these observation restrictions exist for academic research, they are less applicable